 An audio interface also gives you the ability to record your guitar (or other instruments) directly into your computer with studio-quality sound.
 And this isn’t just limited to your electric guitar! you can connect any electronic instrument, such as keyboards or electronic drums, that used a ¼ inch output with your interface

 Similarly, there is very low latency when using an interface.
-That is, there will barely be any delay between you hitting the strings on your electric guitar and the sound coming out the speakers.
+That is, there will barely be any delay between you hitting the strings on your electric guitar and the sound coming out of the speakers.

 If you don’t already have an interface, you can buy a cheap one for under 100$ –depending on the specifications.
 Just make sure the interface you end up buying has a ¼ inch input jack!